-The Treasurer works with the Cuyahoga County Prosecutor to select and prioritize delinquent parcels for tax foreclosure.9
+The Treasurer works with the Cuyahoga County Prosecutor to select and prioritize delinquent parcels for tax foreclosure.

 Cuyahoga County generally prioritizes tax foreclosure filings based on the total amount of the outstanding tax obligation, followed by the duration of the delinquency, among other criteria.
 The Treasurer and Prosecutor are required by the Ohio Revised Code to foreclose on all eligible delinquent parcels meeting the statutory requirements.
-Due to constraints on resources, the Treasurer and Prosecutor reserves the right to move a property up in priority based on public policy considerations or at the request of another political subdivision in the County, the Cuyahoga Land Bank or municipal land bank, nonprofit organizations engaging in community-oriented land use and housing work, or other interested parties.
+The Treasurer and Prosecutor reserves the right to move a property up in priority based on public policy considerations or at the request of another political subdivision in the County, the Cuyahoga Land Bank or municipal land bank, nonprofit organizations engaging in community-oriented land use and housing work, or other interested parties.